 Registration fees for dogs are reduced if your dog is de-sexed and further reduced if microchipped.
 Pensioner concessions also apply.

-Download a dog registration form and register at your local Council Customer Service Centre.
+Download a Animal Registration Application Form form and register at your local Council Customer Service Centre.

 Change of Owner/Pet Details